 Durian is a tropical fruit native to Southeast Asia, known for its spiky shell and strong smell.
 It's often described as creamy, custardy, and nutty, with hints of vanilla and almond.
 Its texture makes it ideal for ice cream because it melts right into the custard base.

-why make durian ice cream at home?
+Why make durian ice cream at home?

-- control over flavor - you can adjust the intensity of durian to your liking.
+- Control over flavor - you can adjust the intensity of durian to your liking.

-- healthier than store-bought - no preservatives, and you control the sugar.
+- Healthier than store-bought - no preservatives, and you control the sugar.

-- something different - it's not your usual vanilla or chocolate, and it always gets people talking.
+- Something different - it's not your usual vanilla or chocolate, and it always gets people talking.

-ingredients you'll need
+Ingredients you'll need

 - 5 egg yolks